 Death, divorce, and annulment—these are the ways you can end your marriage inRoanoke, TX.
-If you prefer annulment, our law firm has a team of skilled annulment attorneys who is always ready to take on your case.
+If you prefer annulment, our law firm has a skilled annulment attorney who is always ready to take on your case.

 We know that ending a marriage is hard.
 Perhaps the circumstances that led to that decision were even way harder.
 And now that you want to get an annulment, you have all these legal procedures jampacked with legal jargon you have to think about.

-In Glen W. Wood, Attorney at Law, our annulment attorneys are dedicated to reducing the stress your end-of-marriage circumstance will bring.
+In Glen W. Wood, Attorney at Law, our annulment attorney is dedicated to reducing the stress your end-of-marriage circumstance will bring.
 But if you are still undecided whether or not you want an annulment, or you still have some questions you want to be answered, read on.

-For a full consultation, contact Glen W. Wood, Attorney at Law at (817) 934-7101 and talk to our annulment attorneys in Roanoke.
+For a full consultation, contact Glen W. Wood, Attorney at Law at (817) 934-7101 and talk to our annulment attorney in Roanoke.